cmakcay/interaction-mapping/README.md

 ```

 ## Training
-The parameters that are used in training and evaluation can be found in envs/config/config.py.
+We use ThorEnv in envs/thor.py in training.
+The parameters that are used in training can be found in envs/config/config.py.
 For training:

 1. Select the observation space using the *observations* parameter.
 There are four options: *rgb* (color images), *rgbd* (color and depth images), *rgba* (color images + ground truth affordances), and *rgbda* (color and depth images + ground truth affordances).
 The default value is *rgba*.